Admiral Twin: 2002–2007

-2008–2014
+2008–2015

 In 2008 the band recorded their own rendition of the theme song to the TV series Land of the Lost.
 Several Admiral Twin songs were featured in the 2008 film Tru Loved and the 2009 film Bitter/Sweet In 2010 the band performed and recorded songs written by Jim Edwards for the soundtrack to the film The Rock 'n' Roll Dreams of Duncan Christopher.
 In 2011 the band had songs featured in the film Compliance which debuted at the Sundance Film Festival.

-On October 7, 2010 the band performed with Caroline Spine at the Admiral Twin Drive-In Theater in Tulsa, OK.
+On October 7, 2010, the band performed with Caroline's Spine at the Admiral Twin Drive-In Theater in Tulsa, OK.
 This was a fundraising concert to benefit the drive-in after the screen had burned down a month prior.
-On July 15, 2012 the band performed at the Grand Re-Opening of the Admiral Twin Drive-In.
+On July 15, 2012, the band performed at the grand re-opening of the Admiral Twin Drive-In.
 The band continued performing and touring though fall 2012, before taking an indefinite hiatus from live performances.

 In 2014 the band released the single "Black Belt Universe" to streaming platforms.
 The song was originally recorded during studio sessions for the 2007 album The Center of the Universe.
 In 2015 the song "Better Than Nothing At All" was included in an episode of the British drama series The Interceptor, broadcast on BBC One in the United Kingdom.

+2022–2026

+The song "Tomorrow" was featured in the December 5th, 2022 premiere episode of the reality TV series Back In The Groove. on Hulu.
 In 2022 the entire track list from the album Mock Heroic was added to the Rocksmith+ music-learning game by Ubisoft.
-In 2024 the song "Better Than Nothing At All" was featured in an episode of the TV series Laid, and then in 2025 it was featured again in the 11th season premiere episode of Chicago Med, broadcast in the U.S. nationwide on NBC.
+In 2024 the song "Better Than Nothing At All" was featured in an episode of the TV series Laid, and then in 2025 it was featured again in the 11th-season premiere episode of Chicago Med, broadcast in the U.S. nationwide on NBC.

+After a 14-year hiatus from live performances, on March 28, 2026, Admiral Twin performed live in concert at Maggie's Music Box in Jenks, OK with Caroline's Spine.